LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 ### Production Version

-1. In the "online text" for the Moodle assignment:
+In the "online text" for the Moodle assignment:
 - Paste a link to your GitHub repository and branch for this lab.
-2. Upload the code review document containing a review another student did of your code, with your comments describing what you changed or fixed.
+- Paste a link to the PR with the code review done for you by another student.